robert-marik/math4u2/00008_Solid_Geometry-Distance_of_cities/en_article.md

 ---
 keywords:
+- space geometry
 - stereometry
 - planimetry
 - circle
 - geography
-is_finished: True
+is_finished: true
 ---
 # Distances on the Earth's surface